Lamivudine and Zidovudine Tablets

 At doses that produced tumors in mice and rats, the estimated drug exposure (as measured by AUC) was approximately 3 times (mouse) and 24 times (rat) the estimated human exposure at the recommended therapeutic dose of 100 mg every 4 hours.

 It is not known how predictive the results of rodent carcinogenicity studies may be for humans.

-The NUCB3007 (CAESAR) study was conducted using EPIVIR (lamivudine) 150 mg Tablets (150 mg twice daily) and RETROVIR (zidovudine) 100 mg Capsules (2 x 100 mg 3 times daily).
-CAESAR was a multi-center, double-blind, placebo-controlled study comparing continued current therapy (zidovudine alone [62% of patients] or zidovudine with didanosine or zalcitabine [38% of patients]) to the addition of EPIVIR (lamivudine) or EPIVIR (lamivudine) plus an investigational non-nucleoside reverse transcriptase inhibitor, randomized 1:2:1.
-A total of 1,816 HIV-1-infected adults with 25 to 250 (median 122) CD4 cells/mm3 at baseline were enrolled: median age was 36 years, 87% were male, 84% were nucleoside-experienced, and 16% were therapy-naive.
-The median duration on study was 12 months.
+The NUCB3007 (CAESAR) trial was conducted using EPIVIR 150-mg tablets (150 mg twice daily) and RETROVIR 100-mg capsules (2 x 100 mg 3 times daily).
+CAESAR was a multi-center, double-blind, placebo-controlled trial comparing continued current therapy (zidovudine alone [62% of subjects] or zidovudine with didanosine or zalcitabine [38% of subjects]) to the addition of EPIVIR or EPIVIR plus an investigational non-nucleoside reverse transcriptase inhibitor, randomized 1:2:1.
+A total of 1,816 HIV-1-infected adults with 25 to 250 (median 122) CD4 cells per mm3 at baseline were enrolled: median age was 36 years, 87% were male, 84% were nucleoside-experienced, and 16% were therapy-naive.
+The median duration on trial was 12 months.
 Results are summarized in Table 5.

 Prevention of Maternal-Fetal HIV-1 Transmission